Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_analog_out_brickv.jpg

-After this you can go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <analog_out_programming_interfaces>` section
 for the API of the Analog Out Bricklet and examples in different programming languages.